-A fifth case of bird flu has been identified in Ireland.
+A third case of bird flu has been confirmed in a wild bird in Ireland.

-The public is advised not to handle dead or sick birds.
+The public is being advised not to handle dead or sick birds.

 No outbreaks have been detected in poultry in Ireland so far.